Tonga’s Largest Cities, Towns and Villages

 Check out: 10 Things to Do in Neiafu D200

 Located on the eastern side of Tongatapu on the shores of the Tongatapu Lagoon, Mu’a is known as the “ancient capital of Tonga”.
-The town is divided into villages which are all essentially connected to each other including Lapaha, Tatakamotonga and Talasiu.
+The town is divided into villages that are all essentially connected to each other including Lapaha, Tatakamotonga and Talasiu.
 The town is known for its array of burial tombs of past Tu’i Tonga (a kind of ancient king in Tonga before the current Tongan line of royalty was established).
 On a less serious note, the town is also famous for its “fishing pigs”.
 Find out more about Mu’a in The Complete Guide to Tongatapu.

 Check out: 5 Things to Do in Mu’a D202